Little Bird (Kasey Chambers album)

 Little Bird is the seventh studio album released by the Australian singer Kasey Chambers, released by Liberation Music in Australia on 17 September 2010.
-The first single of the album is "Little Bird".
 The album peaked at number three on the Australian ARIA Charts, becoming Chambers' first album to miss the number one spot since her debut album, The Captain, peaked at number eleven in 1999.

+At the AIR Awards of 2011, the album was nominated for Best Independent Country Album.
+At the 2011 ARIA Music Awards, the album won Best Country Album.

 Reception

-Music critic Alexey Eremenko, in his Allmusic wrote "Little Bird is more old school, as it peppers the pop hits with honest to God country numbers, complete with banjo and fiddle...
+Music critic Alexey Eremenko, fromAllmusic wrote "Little Bird is more old school, as it peppers the pop hits with honest to God country numbers, complete with banjo and fiddle...
 With Chambers, the music and the words sometimes tether on the brink of cliché, not archetype.
 But for the most part, she is still able to deliver her tunes with honesty that makes you think about feelings she's conveying, not her recording budgets, as is the case with many over-processed country stars out there."